EmeryP/data-structures-and-algorithms/repeated-word/README.md

 # First repeated word
-Using hashmaps to store and find data
+Using a hashmap to store and find data

 ## Challenge
 * Write a function that accepts a lengthy string parameter.